Strawberry-Plum Walnut Smoothie

 Health Benefits of Walnuts:

 Digging deeper I learned research suggests walnut consumption may be associated with improved cognitive function.
 I find this fascinating.
-Alzheimers happens to runs in my family.
+Alzheimer’s happens to run in my family.
 Both my grandmother and my aunt suffered from this debilitating disease.
 Three of my closest friends have a parent who is struggling with it as well.
-The statistics of people suffering from some form of cognitive impairment is alarming.
+The statistics of people suffering from some form of cognitive impairment are alarming.
 Anything believed to improve cognitive function is significant to me.
 And this leads me to nuts.

 Walnuts originated in the Mediterranean region and Central Asia and have been part of the human diet for thousands of years.
 Walnuts offer a significant source of essential omega-3 fats and contain higher amounts of antioxidants than many foods.
 Current research is focusing on this powerful, plant-based protein with considerable attributes, including that on mood and concentration.

 In addition, oats, are another ingredient in this smoothie, that deserves recognition.
 Oatmeal has many health benefits and the addition of a quality whole grain elevates this healthy snack to an even healthier one.
-Both oats and oatmeal are loaded with dietary fiber and cholesterol lowering properties.
-The addition of whole grains in ones diet has many heath-relate benefits including; weight loss, blood sugar management, diabetes control, arthritis prevention and protection against heart disease.
-And for what’s it’s worth, “whole grains” includes not just oats, but also whole wheat, millet, brown rice, barley, bulgur, spelt and quinoa to name just a few.
+Both oats and oatmeal are loaded with dietary fiber and cholesterol-lowering properties.
+The addition of whole grains in one’s diet has many heath-related benefits including; weight loss, blood sugar management, diabetes control, arthritis prevention, and protection against heart disease.
+And for what it’s worth, “whole grains” include not just oats, but also whole wheat, millet, brown rice, barley, bulgur, spelt, and quinoa to name just a few.